-Spring is finally in the air again, it’s been downright summery.
+Spring is not only in the air again, it’s been downright summery.
 The sun came out and dried up all of last week’s rain.
 The weekend was a beachy one, and, with Memorial Day on the horizon, there are many more beach days ahead.
 Years ago, in fact, there were some RFH teens rallying to get a nude beach going on Sandy Hook.
 Everyone knows how that went.

-The Retro Pic of the Day (sent to us a while ago) is a throwback to the days when RFH students were painting the iconic bridge — the famous message-board leftover from the old McCarter estate.
+The Retro Pic of the Day (sent to us a while ago) is a throwback to the days when RFH students were rallying for the cause, painting the iconic bridge — the famous message board leftover from the old McCarter estate.

 Gunnison is the namesake of Battery Gunnison on Sandy Hook, part of the federal Gateway National Recreation Area.
 The area was a fort designed to protect the New York Harbor in the 1800s.

 The rumor was that the beach ended up being named after the fort because soldiers skinny dipped there at the time.

 For decades now, anyone who wants to sunbathe and take a swim without clothing can.